Understanding the difference between corrected and uncorrected barometer

 Historically, barometer correction (density altitude) was used in conjunction with mercury-based meters.
-Changes in atmospheric pressure affect the density of mercury and so, affect the readings on the barometers.
-The temperature affects the readings also.
+The temperature affects the readings.
 Knowing the temperature value would help scientists correct the values on barometers to give a more accurate reading of the pressure.

 Today we have barometers and altimeters.
 Barometers measure changes in atmospheric pressure in one location.
 Pressure altimeters measure pressure changes in order to estimate the altitude at different locations.
 Note that any portable device you have will need to be calibrated occasionally in order to provide accurate results over time.

 For racers, pressure is not only an important variable in altitude but also important for determining how much oxygen is in the air.
 The lower the pressure or the higher the altitude, the less oxygen there is in the air.
 This has an influence on the air/fuel ratio used in engine tuning.
 You can read more about this in our previous article.

 However, meteorologists correct the barometer value to give the pressure reading at sea level instead of at your current elevation.
 This is because pressure is also useful for determining pressure systems.
 A barometer value above 29.92 inHg is a high pressure system and usually means air is cooling, humidity is decreasing, and the pressure of that air is stabilizing the atmosphere.
 A barometer reading below 29.92 inHg is a low pressure system and usually means air is warming and humidity is increasing.
 Low pressure systems tend to bring clouds, rain and snow storms.
 High pressure systems tend to bring clear skies and a calm atmosphere.

 Getting barometer values